Find Your Perfect School

-With spring here again, and the need to get outside, or let loose before exams begin, we decided to come up with a list of the 10 best music festivals on college campuses in the nation.
-From crawfish in New Orleans, to sustainability in Cali, here are our favorite ten college music festivals.
+With spring here again, and the need to get outside or let loose before exams begin, we decided to come up with a list of the ten best music festivals on college campuses in the nation.
+From crawfish in New Orleans to sustainability in Cali, here are our favorite ten college music festivals.

 Tulane University’s Crawfest, New Orleans, LA

 - Highlights: 18,000 lbs of crawfish

 - Number of attendees: 12,000 students and community members

 - Cost: $10 if you aren’t a student/faculty member

-The premiere University in a town known for festivals doesn’t disappoint with the yearly Crawfest.
+The premier University in a town known for festivals doesn’t disappoint with the yearly Crawfest.
 Complete with unlimited crawfish (18,000 lbs were served this year), unlimited water and sodas, and access to local food and art vendors, Crawfest is a great way to spend a spring day drinking some brews and gorging yourself on some all-you-can-eat seafood.

 Vanderbilt University’s Rites of Spring, Nashville, TN

 - Highlights: Food, great national and local acts

 - Cost: $40 for students, $50 for the general public

 This second festival in a young southern town is also open to the general public.
-Located on Vanderbilt’s campus, this event often has a few national acts, and draws from regional and local Nashville musicians.
+Located on Vanderbilt’s campus, this event often has a few national acts and draws from regional and local Nashville musicians.
 Recent years have seen Kid Cudi, the Flaming Lips, and Drake perform at Rites of Spring.
 Oh, and the food trucks are great.

 University of Ohio’s #Fest, Athens, OH

-- Highlights: National Acts, a week long
+- Highlights: National Acts, a week-long

 - Number of attendees: An entire city